Abandoned Cart Recovery: The Definitive Klaviyo Guide

 What can you offer instead of a discount to recover carts?

-Use 5 incentives that add value without cutting price: free shipping, a free gift with purchase, extended returns, bonus loyalty points, or a bundle deal.
-Free shipping removes the number one objection.
+Test incentives that add value without cutting price, such as free shipping, a gift with purchase, extended returns, loyalty points, or a bundle.
+Free shipping can address a common checkout objection, but the right option depends on margin, product, and customer context.
 The same thinking underpins how you drive sales without discounting across the rest of your program.
-If you must discount, introduce it at email 2 on the new-purchaser branch only, so returning buyers keep paying full price and you never train customers to abandon on purpose.
+If a code is appropriate, test it in a later follow-up against a no-code control and report both conversion and margin.

 Try these instead.